wwwpy-labs/wwwpy/README.md

 - Documentation and tutorial about keybindings (hotkey and shortcuts)
 - PyCharm and VS Code plugin
 - Implement a simple layout system to easily place components
-- Execute/Schedule server-side code [see issue](https://github.com/www-py/wwwpy/issues/7)
+- Execute/Schedule server-side code [see issue](https://github.com/wwwpy-labs/wwwpy/issues/3)
 - Support IDE Python completion for shoelace property (through Python stubs .pyi)
-- Support server.rpc function signature hot-reload (now if you change the parameters of a function, the hot-reload will not pick it up)
+- Support server.rpc function signature hot-reload (now if you change the parameters of a function, the hot-reload will not pick it up) [see issue](https://github.com/wwwpy-labs/wwwpy/issues/2)
 - Improve the serialization mechanism of RPC
 - Change the default event handler code from 'console.log' to 'logger.debug' to use the Python API.
 As a side effect, all the logging is sent to the server console (only in dev-mode)
 - Improve and clean the Component API that handle the shadow DOM